-Jeremy has spent the majority of his life in the mountains of BC.
+Jeremy has spent the majority of his life in the mountains of British Columbia.
 Born in the interior, he ended up on the coast for the past 20 years.
-The mountains were his temple but an accident forced a shift of perception.
+The mountains were his temple, but an accident forced a shift of perception.
 The resulting immobility during a long recovery created a movement inward.
-The call to end conflict and reveal truth, led him to Iboga.
-Through many ceremonies and years of work with mentors and guides, he ended self destructive patterns and began a personal practice with the medicine.
-Of its own accord, this slowly grew into a practice with friends and family and eventually into IbogaJourney.
-His vision to build a healing lodge took shape, manifesting as the dual-yurt space where the Squamish Iboga ceremonies are held.
-Jeremy and his wife Deena live and practice in this forested temple with love and open arms to all who find them.
+The call to end conflict and self destruction led him to Iboga.
+Through many ceremonies and years of work with mentors and guides, he ended self-destructive patterns and began a personal practice with the medicine.
+Of its own accord, this slowly grew as others in the mountain culture were drawn to this medicine and to sobriety.